Eva Kotchever: Legacy

 A street in Paris, rue Eva Kotchever, in the 18th arrondissement of Paris is named after her, as well as a public school.

 Kotchever is now considered, especially in Europe, an LGBT icon.
 The City of New York and the National Park Service tend to keep her memory alive.

 In 1999, what is believed to be the only remaining copy of Lesbian Love was found by Nina Alvarez, then a student in Albany, New York.

-In 2021, events in her memory organized by the city of Paris and the Mémorial de la Shoah are rescheduled due to the COVID-19 pandemic in France.
+In 2021, events in her memory organized by the city of Paris and the Mémorial de la Shoah were rescheduled due to the COVID-19 pandemic in France.

 In 2021, American historian Jonathan Ned Katz published the first biography of Eve, named The Daring Life and Dangerous Times of Eve Adams, featuring the original text and illustrations of rediscovered Lesbian Love.

+In 2022, Council of Paris Assembly unanimously voted to install an official commemorative plaque in her memory and that of her partner, Hella Ostein, in front of the 'école Eva Kotchever' ('Eva Kotchever school').

+Since 2024, contemporary Polish artist Mikołaj Sobczak pays tribute through his work.

+In 2024, America's Test Kitchen Podcast "Proof" released an episode titled "The (Tea) Room Where It Happened" about Eve and her tearoom "Eve's Hangout," produced by Reporter and Writer Lindsey Polevoy.

+On June 17, 2026, tributes marking the centenary of her arrest were organised in New York City.
+A gathering was held outside the former Eve's Hangout with a performance of actress Lisa Kron followed by a march to Washington Square Park.
+Manhattan borough President Brad Hoylman-Sigal officially requested a posthumous pardon to New York State Governor Kathy Hochul, as well to Mayor Zohran Mamdani as a symbolic acknowledgment of the city of New York's responsibility for her persecution.